dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 - `Entity()` - used for entities like primary and foreign keys - `Entity('order_id')`

-Note: If you prefer more strongly typed `where` clause, you can optionally use `TimeDimension` to separate out categorical dimensions from time ones.
-The `TimeDimesion` input takes the time dimension name and also requires granularity - an example is `TimeDimension('metric_time', 'MONTH')`.
+Note: If you prefer a more strongly typed `where` clause, you can optionally use the `TimeDimension` feature.
+This helps separate out categorical dimensions from time-related ones.
+The `TimeDimesion` input takes the time dimension name and also requires granularity, like this: `TimeDimension('metric_time', 'MONTH')`.

 Use the following example to query using a `where` filter with the string format: